-As already mentioned, we have run regular webinars throughout the pandemic.
+As already mentioned, INTO ran regular webinars throughout the pandemic.
 These have included a discussion on reopening where site managers from the NTEWNI, FAI and the Gelderland Trust in the Netherlands talked candidly about what's been happening, sharing observations and recommendations on what has and has not worked.

-One on unlocking the potential of island heritage sites.
-Kara Roopsingh of the National Trust of Trinidad and Tobago and Clea Warner of the National Trust for Scotland shared tips for creating destinations, working with local entrepreneurs, telling multiple and layered histories, attracting tourists whilst engaging local people and maintaining conservation standards, developing a master plan, even how to pivot retail in the time of corona!
+At a webinar on unlocking the potential of island heritage sites, Kara Roopsingh of the National Trust of Trinidad and Tobago and Clea Warner of the National Trust for Scotland shared tips based on their recent TAP-INTO collaboration.
+We heard about creating destinations, working with local entrepreneurs, telling multiple and layered histories, attracting tourists whilst engaging local people and maintaining conservation standards, developing a master plan, even how to pivot to retail during a pandemic.